 After that.
 You need to apply a heavy-duty plastic or rubber membrane. which will ensure the proper care of the walls.

 To lay the drainage pipes, you need a base beneath the footer.
 The drainage pipes are going to be supported by a gravel base.
 Gravel is long-lasting and provides enhanced protection.

 You need to lay the gravel along with the drainage pipe cover.
 Go near the footer and level the gravel.
 Make sure the pipe is covered for at least 3 inches.

 Step 9: Add a fabric barrier

-Good waterproof gives your home a new life and strength to deal with outside issues.
+Good waterproofing gives your home a new life and strength to deal with outside issues.
 Magicrete can help you find good solutions for your walls.
-At a very low and affordable price, Magicrete has quality service and proper weatherproofing.
+At a very low and affordable price.
+Magicrete has quality service and proper weatherproofing.